enkidevs/curriculum/JavaScript/React/one-way-data-binding.md

 In **one-way data binding** the `model` is the *single source of truth*.

 Instead of changing the `model` directly when a **UI field** changes, the `model` is notified by the intended change and will update the *state* itself.
-Afterwards, the `view` is updated regarding the change.
+Afterwards, the `view` is updated to match the change.

 This technique is often seen as *cleaner* and it's preferred because it gives better control over the **data flow**.